Liberty Justice Center: Chino Valley Unified School District v. Bonta

+Chino Valley Unified School District v.
+Newsom

+In 2024, the Liberty Justice Center filed Chino Valley Unified School District v.
+Newsom in the United States District Court for the Eastern District of California on behalf of a California school district and several parents, challenging Assembly Bill 1955 (AB 1955), a state law restricting school policies that require parental notification regarding a student’s gender identity.

+The law prohibits schools from requiring staff to disclose information about a student’s gender identity or sexual orientation to parents without the student’s consent.
+Supporters of the law argued it was intended to protect student privacy and safety, while opponents, including the plaintiffs, argued that it interferes with parental rights and the relationship between parents and schools.

+The lawsuit alleges that AB 1955 violates constitutional protections, including rights under the First and Fourteenth Amendments.

+Weiss v.
+Chicago Teachers Union

+In October 2024, Liberty Justice Center filed Weiss v.
+Chicago Teachers Union in the Circuit Court of Cook County on behalf of four union members seeking access to the union’s financial audits.

+The lawsuit alleges that the Chicago Teachers Union failed to provide audited financial reports to its members for several years, despite requirements in its internal bylaws.

+In May 2025, a Cook County judge denied the union’s motion to dismiss, allowing the case to proceed to discovery.

+The dispute has also drawn attention from federal lawmakers.
+In 2025, members of Congress initiated an inquiry into the Chicago Teachers Union’s financial disclosures and requested information regarding missing audits.

+The case concerns union members’ rights to obtain financial disclosures under applicable labor law and internal governance requirements.

 Glennon v.
 Johnson

 In May 2025, it was reported that Bally's Corporation amended the terms of an initial public offering of stock in which Bally's had previously required purchasers of the stock to be of an ethnic minority background or female.
 Bally's changed the requirement of the stock offering to be open to anyone to be able to purchase, regardless of background, after LJC filed the Glennon v.
 Johnson lawsuit.

 Funding and governance

-In the few years leading up to 2025, it has received large donations from the National Christian Charitable Foundation, Club for Growth, and the Walton Family Foundation.
+In the few years leading up to 2025, it received large donations from the National Christian Charitable Foundation, Club for Growth, and the Walton Family Foundation.

-LJC is mostly described as nonpartisan, but has variously been described as free market, libertarian, and is sometimes described as conservative, most especially when it operated as part of the Illinois Policy Institute before being spun off into its own nonprofit organization.
+LJC has variously been described as free market, libertarian, and conservative.
 LJC was described by the Champaign News-Gazette newspaper in 2017 as having a "don't-tread-on-me approach toward political and economic freedom".

-LJC is an affiliate of the State Policy Network.

 LJC also works to advance school choice and charter schools in the United States.

-Since 2020 and as of November 2025 Sara Albrecht leads the firm.
-She is a lifelong Republican, whose family greatly admired President Reagan.